kronda/karveldigital/wordpress/wp-content/plugins/advanced-responsive-video-embedder/readme.txt

 * Fix: Thumbnail not opening Colorbox

 = 3.9.7 ALPHA! =

-* **Do not upgrade just yet if you are not ready to downgrade manually if something fails!
-But please test if you can.**
 * New: I am proud to introduce the new 'lazyload' mode.
 ARVEs new default mode.
 Load Images only and load the Video only on click.
 Like Google+ without the title.
 * New: Added MPORA support
 * New: Added (real) thumbnail support for Collegehumor, Twitch, FunnyOrDie, MPORA